cybersader/awesome-cybersader/📁 05 - Learning, Notes/Cyber Movies, TV, Documentaries/Cyber Movies, TV, Documentaries.md

 - We Are Legion: The Story of the Hacktivists
 # Scams, Phishing
 ## Entertainment > Education
-- [[The Beekeeper|The Beekeeper]] - super over the top with the violence and phishing - so much so that it's satirical
+- [The Beekeeper](The%20Beekeeper.md) - super over the top with the violence and phishing - so much so that it's satirical
 # Movies with "Hacking"
 - Jurassic Park
 - The Net